EPIC-guide/epic-guide.github.io/_life/money-americans.md

 For US tax purposes, your Pillar 2 account is considered part of a *nonexempt employee trust*.
 Your contributions (*Cotisations CP* on your paystubs) are part of your income.
 In fact, your employer's contributions[^8] (*Cotisations CP EMP*) to Pillar 2 are also considered part of your income and should be reported as such.
+Your employer's contributions cannot be excluded as part of the foreign earned income exclusion, if you are claiming it.

+While the money in your Pillar 2 account is not counted as “wealth” for Swiss taxes, you do need to report it alongside your other foreign assets in Form 8938 and/or the FBAR.
+The total value is listed in the annual report that PUBLICA should make available in your myPUBLICA portal around the beginning of March.
+That report also lists the yearly total of employer contributions, which is a good way to cross-check that amount with what you calculate from your paystubs.

 The eventual distribution from Pillar 2, minus the amount already taxed when you contributed it, will be taxed in the US (assuming no Swiss tax liability at that point).
-You need to report the total value of your Pillar 2 with your foreign assets.
-Your employer's contributions cannot be excluded as part of the foreign earned income exclusion, if you are claiming it.

 #### US state taxes